jamadam/mojo-checkbot/readme.en.md

 ## DESCRIPTION

-mojo-checkbot is a Link checker for website.
+mojo-checkbot is a Link checker & HTML validator for websites.
 Once you start the daemon with a URL option, the crawler automatically collects the status codes for links and makes the report view available at http://127.0.0.1:3000.
 The report will automatically be updated until the jobs queue is empty.

 This requires Perl v5.10.1 or higher.
 If not, please upgrade, or google 'perlbrew'.